Amazon Sponsored Brands: This makes your brand stand out among thousands!

 • Images and videos can be used, which often further enhance performance.

 • Amazon Sponsored Products and Sponsored Brands are very similar, but the latter allows for a higher degree of customization.
-This enables experimentation to determine the optimal settings.
+This allows for experimentation to find the optimal settings.

-The Sponsored Brands ad is one of three Amazon PPC advertising formats.
-It allows for the promotion of Brand Stores, store subpages, as well as individual products.
+The Sponsored Brands Ad is one of three Amazon PPC advertising formats.
+It allows both Brand Stores, store subpages, and individual products to be advertised.
 Up to three landing pages are possible per ad.
-Additionally, there are Brands ads in video format.
+Additionally, there are brand ads in video format.

-In addition to the classic formats linking to the Brand Store or a product page, advertisers can also use a video in the ad.
-In this case, only one product is promoted, with its detail page serving as the landing page.
+In addition to the classic forms linking to the Brand Store or a product page, advertisers can also use a video in the ad.
+Then, only one product is advertised, with its detail page serving as the landing page.

 Where are Amazon’s Sponsored Brands displayed?

-Sponsored Brands ads have various placements: they are displayed before or after the organic search results on the search results page.
-Video ads are shown within the search results.
+Sponsored Brands ads have different placements: They are displayed before or after the organic search results on the search results page.
+Video Ads are played within the search results.

-Normally, any Amazon seller who has a registered brand or sales rights for that brand can run such ads.
+Normally, any Amazon seller who owns a registered brand or has sales rights for it can run such ads.

-What costs are incurred by Sponsored Brands on Amazon?
+What costs do Sponsored Brands incur on Amazon?

 A flat daily budget cannot be specified here, as Amazon charges for Sponsored Brands ads based on the Pay per Click (PPC) principle.
-The actual cost per click (CPC) depends particularly on how competitive a keyword is.
-The ad placement is always won by the one willing to pay the most.
-Therefore, there can be keywords with many bidders that drive the price up, and keywords with few bidders, which means the price does not increase as much.
+Therefore, the actual cost per click (CPC) particularly depends on how competitive a keyword is.
+The ad placement is always won by the one who is willing to pay the most.
+Thus, there can be keywords with many bidders that drive the price up, and keywords with few bidders, which is why the price does not rise as much.

 SL Repricer_CTA

-However, there are several things to consider: The images and videos used should be of high quality, and the products should hold the Buy Box to ensure that the daily budget does not benefit the competition.
-Only then are they a valuable component of a comprehensive strategy.
+However, there are several things to consider: The images and videos used should be of high quality, and the products should hold the Buy Box so that the daily budget does not ultimately benefit the competition.
+Only then are they a valuable part of a comprehensive strategy.

 Image credits in the order of the images: © Kevin Carden – stock.adobe.com / Fig. 1 @ amazon.de / Fig. 2 @ perpetua.com